PharesAbanmy/DataCommunitySA-Challenge-COVID-19-/README.md

 # DataCommunitySA Challenge COVID-19
-My participation in DataCommunitySA COVID-19 Challenge The impact of temperature and humidity degrees on the number of (COVID-19) confirmed cases in China and Italy.
+My participation in DataCommunitySA COVID-19 challenge The impact of temperature and humidity degrees on the number of (COVID-19) confirmed cases in China and Italy.